-The Company further continued efforts on asset efficiency improvement through TQM practices and frugal engineering as well as the reduction in working capital to reduce the impact on the bottom line.
+The Company further continued efforts on asset efficiency improvement and frugal engineering as well as the action on working capital to reduce the impact on the external changes impacting bottom line.
 The Company's commitment to sustainability (SBTi), social responsibility and delivering quality services to the farming community will strengthen further in times to come, as an acknowledgement of this Mahindra EPC, retained its grading to 'Stage 5' in 'The Mahindra Way (TMW)' assessments.